 To understand the implications requires a thorough understanding of the relevant rules as they apply to a particular business.
 Applying our technical understanding of the rules and experience of working with the financial sector we are able to analyze clients’ business models to help them understand the practical and financial implications of the tax and to develop strategies for dealing with such implications.
 This typically requires an analysis of transaction type, product portfolio and the financial institution’s trading activities.
 Not only does our infrastructure allow us to ensure KPMG member firms are kept aware of all the latest developments but this also enables them to ensure their clients benefit directly from this.

 Why take action now?

 How quickly FTT legislative initiatives may be adopted and implemented is difficult to predict.
 However experience with bank levies shows that the process can be fast.
 The French FTT that came into force on August 1, 2012 was only tabled on February 29, 2012.
 There are also clear incentives for those Member States that support the principle of FTT’s to act quickly, both in terms of revenue generation as well as achieving the underlying economic aims.
-The European Commission’s proposed implementation date is 1 January 2014.
-Although there have been suggestions that this date is unrealistic and may therefore be postponed, businesses will need to understand the potential impact in order to take the necessary action in good time before the final implementation date.
+The European Commission’s proposed implementation date was 1 January 2014.
+Although this date has proved unattainable and there are ongoing political discussions regarding the future of the proposal, businesses will need to understand the possible scenarios and their potential impact in order to take the necessary action if and when necessary.